 9.5.5 Measurement bandwidth aspects

-Requirements for measurements shall be developed for UEs supporting different bandwidths.
+Requirements for measurements shall be developed for NR UEs supporting different bandwidths.
 The requirements may include specification of a minimum measurement bandwidth which is the minimum bandwidth upon which the accuracy requirements are based assuming UE is using minimum measurement bandwidth.
 The possibility to configure wideband measurements (e.g. the measurement bandwidth size and allocation), for example with RRC signalling, is not precluded.

 RAN4 should investigate how the minimum measurement bandwidth may scale according to subcarrier spacing.
 In addition, RAN4 needs to look at whether different NR use cases (such as mobile broadband, machine type communication and/or URLLC) could lead to different minimum measurement BWs.